Information and Login

 In OpenLab we have tried to simplify the configuration process.
 The computer models behind OpenLab Drilling are extremely advanced, and the variety of input parameters are huge.
 It can be difficult for the user to know the exact value of each input parameter for all the elements and components.
 Therefore, you are given a set of template configurations to start with.
 To create your specific configuration, you can simply start from one of the existing templates and modify it.
 To avoid any unphysical configurations, and to avoid any input parameters that are outside the acceptable range of the computer model, a set of validation rules need to be satisfied.
 When changing a configuration, you may therefore see an error message when the input parameters are invalid.

-All configurations in OpenLab Drilling are based on a back-pressure Managed Pressure Drilling (MPD) setup.
+All the template configurations in OpenLab Drilling are based on a back-pressure Managed Pressure Drilling (MPD) setup.
 This does not mean that you need to use the MPD choke and back-pressure pump though.
 Simply leave the MPD choke open, and your configuration is similar to a conventional drilling operation with respect to circulation system and drillstring mechanics.

 Before you can run a simulation, you must first create a well configuration.
 This video and accompanying tutorial teaches you how to create a configuration from one of several templates we have created.

-From the homepage, either click the new configuration button (1), or if you have no configurations yet, the New configuration text (2).
+From the homepage, either click the new configuration button (1), or if you have no configurations yet, the New configuration

 New Configuration Inputs